ChrisWinters/multisite-robotstxt-manager/README.md

 * Disable a Website: Within the website plugin admin, for each unique website, scroll down and click the "Disable the saved robots.txt file..." checkbox then click the submit button.
 This will disable the robots.txt file the Website only, making the WordPress default robots.txt file display.
 * Disable Across Network: Within the network plugin admin, scroll down and click the "Disable saved robots.txt files..." checkbox, then click the submit button.
-* Disable Across Network v2: Either save or publish a blank network robots.txt file, which will disable the robots.txt file option for each Website within the Network.

 ### Presets